microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/image-button-missing-aria.md

-# Accessibility: Image buttons must have accessible labelling: aria-label, aria-labelledby, aria-describedby (`@microsoft/fluentui-jsx-a11y/image-button-missing-aria`)
+# Accessibility: Image buttons must have accessible labelling: title, aria-label, aria-labelledby, aria-describedby (`@microsoft/fluentui-jsx-a11y/image-button-missing-aria`)

 💼 This rule is enabled in the ✅ `recommended` config.